Returning to Work: Your Pumping Schedule & Stash Plan

 When to start building for your return

 Give yourself about three to four weeks before your return date.
-That’s enough runway to bank a week’s cushion with one short extra session a day, and it keeps the milk fresh rather than sitting near its use-by window before your baby ever drinks it.
+That’s enough runway to bank your first day plus a few days’ cushion with one short extra session a day, and it keeps the milk fresh rather than sitting near its use-by window before your baby ever drinks it.
 Wait until your supply is established first, usually around 4 to 6 weeks postpartum, before you push for a stash at all.

 Starting months early doesn’t help.
 A stash you begin in the first weeks is one where the oldest bags are pushing 6 to 12 months old right when your baby would be drinking them, and any milk you freeze beyond what you’ll realistically use ends up down the drain.
 Build the cushion you need, then stop adding and let your daily pumping keep it topped up.